mitoteam/mtsaver/README.md

 total: 180 files, 910.5 Gb
 ```

-Problems: 1) it takes 910Gb of storage 2) takes a lot of time to create each archive 3) requires some manual file management to delete outdated archives beyond 180 days window
+Problems: 1) it takes 910Gb of storage 2) takes a lot of time to create each archive 3) requires some manual file management to delete outdated archives beyond 180 days window.

-**mtsaver** is a solution to **pack only those new, changed or removed files** (thank you 7-Zip for anti-items support!) saving time and storage.
+**mtsaver** is a solution to **pack only those new, changed or removed files** (thank you 7-Zip for anti-items support!) saving CPU-time and storage.
 This is so called differential backups: we can have full archive with all files packed.
 Than we create differential archive containing only changed files.

 **mtsaver** allows very flexible setups.
 For example: Create full archive once per month.
 Each day create differential archive.
 If differential archive becomes larger than 50% of full archive do not wait till month end and create new full archive immediately.
 Store maximum 6 full archives and delete older ones with all differential archives attached.
 But keep full archives at least 180 days even if there are more than 6 of them.